raycast/script-commands/README.md

 | icon                 | Icon that is displayed in the root search.
 Can be an emoji, a file path (relative or full) or a remote URL (only https).
 Supported formats for images are PNG and JPEG.
 Please make sure to use small icons, recommended size - 32px.                                         | No       |
 | currentDirectoryPath | Path from which the script is executed.
 Default is the path of the script.                                                                                                                                                                                                    | No       |

-**Note:** Whenever you make changes to the parameters of the Script Command, go to the preferences and reload the Script Commands.
+**⚠️ Whenever you make changes to the parameters of the Script Command, go to the preferences and reload the Script Commands.**

 ### Standard Output